Invicara/digitaltwin-factory/DocumentBulkUpload/README.md

 Open script folder and select validation Script

-Select validation Script and Run Script

 Right click on Validation script

 Right Click on Validation Script and click on Run Script

-Select Script to Run

 Click on Run script